Rates, discounts and monetary transactions

 1. Client and case acceptance phase

-We will confirm the assignment or send you our agreement with the quote by email.
-In such cases, we will first contact you by phone before drafting a (partially automated) agreement to ensure we can properly execute the assignment and do no more or less than you may expect.
-The quote, along with other attachments, is attached to an emailed agreement with a written explanation of the requested service(s).
+We will confirm the assignment or send you our engagement agreement with quotation by email.
+In such cases, we will first contact you by phone before drafting a (partially automated) engagement agreement to ensure we can properly execute the assignment and do no more or less than you may expect.
+The quotation, along with other attachments, is attached to an emailed engagement agreement with a written explanation of the requested service(s).

-If you do not request a contract with a quote in advance and an order confirmation suffices, you can find information on our corporate website and in our general terms and conditions about the usual and unusual activities and the rates and conditions we apply.
+If you do not request an engagement agreement with a quote in advance and an assignment confirmation suffices, you can find information on our corporate website and in our general terms and conditions about the usual and non-usual services and the fees and conditions we apply.

 2. File start-up phase